Requests Regarding Tickets

 What is appropriate concert dress?

 When you attend a BSO concert or event at the Joseph Meyerhoff Symphony Hall or at the Music Center at Strathmore, you'll see patrons wearing everything from jeans to gowns.
 Most patrons are dressed in business or business casual attire, but there is no specific dress code.
 Please wear something comfortable so that you can enjoy the concert!

-I am involved in a charity auction or other fundraiser and would like the BSO to donate tickets.
+I am involved in a charity auction or other fundraiser.
+Would the BSO like to donate tickets?

 We're happy to consider all donation requests from certified 501(c)3 organizations and similar charitable groups.
 Please note that the BSO is able to consider donating tickets for your event or fundraiser, but is unable to make monetary donations.

 All requests must be submitted on your organization's letterhead, by mail: Baltimore Symphony Orchestra, ATTN: Donation Requests, 1212 Cathedral Street, Baltimore, MD 21201; or by fax: 410.783.8131.
-Please allow at least two weeks for processing.
 Please be as specific as possible in your request, and allow at least two weeks for processing.

-I am a member of the media and would like to request information.
+I am a member of the media.
+How do I request more information?

 The BSO's Public Relations department offers a comprehensive online press room, which includes press kits, current and archived press releases, images for download and print, and more.
 Please visit the press room at BSOmusic.org/pressroom.
 If you have additional needs, you can also contact the PR department directly at prcontact@BSOmusic.org or 410.783.8024.